-As students at an online Christian college, there are challenges that you will face when it comes to time management.
+As students at an online seminary school, there are challenges that you will face when it comes to time management.
 That is just a fact of being a college student in general.
 One of the biggest issues faced by students during this time is the burnout.
 Doing too much at once can leave you feeling like an empty husk of your former self.
 Taking on too much is a sure-fire way to wind up exhausted and unable to do much of anything other than drop dead on the sofa.
 Part of the reason why this happens to so many college students (and people in general) is part of a growing church phenomenon: The inability to say “No.”

 Go, Go, Go!